jtbennett/create-ts-project/docs/tsp-commands.md

 # All dependencies on my-lib have been removed from all packages in the project
 ```

-### `tsp dockerfile`
+### `tsp bundle <pkg-name> --out-dir <out-dir>`

 _Docs coming soon..._

-Meant to be run during a CI process.
-Modifies the Dockerfile included in the template so that all the correct files are included for a build, and also for apps that are to be deployed.

-### `tsp bundle <pkg-name | --all>`

-_Docs coming soon..._

-Meant to be run from within the Dockerfile during the CI process.
-"Bundles" an app for deployment.
-For apps, moves the build version of all referenced packages (workspaces in the same repo) and all their transitive dependencies that are required under the app node_modules.
+Meant to be run during a build process, to prepare the app for deployment.
+It removes anything not required to run the app, including devDependencies.
+Everything required to run the app is copied to `--out-dir`.

+**Set `--out-dir` to a directory outside the repo, or you risk having files overwritten!**

 ## Package templates